 Mariel: My baby had a slight tongue tie which was picked up by the ladies at Mother & Child.
 As it was only slight, I decided not to have the surgery; I just expressed.
 I took More Milk Plus by MotherLove.
 It really increased the amount of milk I could express.
 I used a Spectra S2 breast pump.

 Katy: I’m currently breastfeeding my second son; I also breastfed my first son.
-I found the midwives and lactation consultants at Mother & Child to be extremely helpful.
+The midwives and lactation consultants at Mother & Child were extremely helpful.
 I regularly went to their Baby Cafe and Well Baby Clinics for advice.
 It was also a great way to meet other parents.
 Also, Facebook groups such as Stork’s Nest Singapore and Breastfeeding Support by Stork’s Nest Singapore are really helpful places to ask questions, share ideas and get advice.

 Ask the panel: If you supplemented with formula, which did you use, and which bottles worked best?

 Lorraine: We went through so many different formulas with my first child as she had an issue with lactose.
 We ended up using Aptamil Comfort with reduced lactose.
 For my second, we’re using Aptamil.